Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-You just plugged/unplugged a device in the audio jack
+Why do You just unplugged a device from the audio jack message keeps popping up?

-You just plugged/unplugged a device in the audio jack [FIX]
+How can I fix You just unplugged a device from the audio jack repeatedly on Windows 10?

 - Select the Display icon notification area option, and press the OK button.

-- Click the Device Advanced Settings window link at the top right of the audio manager to open playback and audio device settings.
+- Click the Device Advanced Settings window link at the top right of the audio manager.

 - Select the Make front and rear output devices playback two different audio streams simultaneously playback option.